The Spectral Analysis of the Interior Transmission Eigenvalue Problem for Maxwell's Equations: Main results on transmission eigenvalues

 The definition of $\vecu$ and \eqref{decomposition} ensures that $\gamma_t\vecu=0$ and $\gamma_t \mcurl \vecu=0$ on $\Gamma$ and that $(\vecu,\vecv)$ are non trivial solutions of (\ref{IntroEu})-(\ref{IntroEv}) with $k:=\sqrt{z+\mu}$ (with appropriate branch).

 The converse is easily seen by reversing the above arguments and defining $(\vecu^d,\vecv)= \vecP^d(\vecu, \vecv)$.
 This completes the proof. \end{proof} \proofend \\

-Note that since $\vecS_z^2$ is a Hilbert-Schmidt operator then the reciprocal of the eigenvalues form a discrete set without finite accumulation points.
-We therefore can summarize the results on transmission eigenvalues in the following main theorem.
+{\bf Proof of Theorem \ref{mainHM}: }Note that since $\vecS_z^2$ is a Hilbert-Schmidt operator then the reciprocal of the eigenvalues form a discrete set without finite accumulation points.
+We therefore can summarize the results on transmission eigenvalues in Theorem \ref{mainHM}. \proofend